Accessing our online services with myGovID and RAM

 The myGovID app is compatible with most smart devices.

 To access our online services your myGovID requires a Standard identity strength.
-To achieve this you will need to verify two of the following Australian identity documents (your name must match on both):
+To achieve this, you need to verify two of the following Australian identity documents (your name must match on both):

 - passport (not more than three years expired)